vineelko/patina/docs/src/dxe_core/protocol_database.md

 focuses on how they are implemented in the Rust DXE Core.

-The main implementation for protocol services in the Rust DXE Core resides in the protocol database object implemented by the uefi_protocol crate.
+The main implementation for protocol services in the Rust DXE Core resides in the protocol database object implemented by the patina_uefi_protocol crate.
 The protocol database implemented by that crate is used to implement the UEFI protocol handler services by the main Rust DXE Core protocol.rs module.

 ## High-level Architectural Elements in the Protocol Database